HerbertRLopes/QAChallenge/Exercise 1.md

 ---
 =========

-## 1 - Theres no feedback for the progress tab
+## 1 - Theres no feedback for the progress tab in the Main Page

 When user perform an annotation the progress bar change but isn't possible to know the percent of the progress.
 Adding a progress more intuitive we can fixe this problem and perform a better interaction.

+Example of an intuitive progress bar
 ![progress bar](https://user-images.githubusercontent.com/5126039/39676719-9f44b162-5145-11e8-97e9-ba48851ee651.jpg)